-Spring 1958 in the small town of Morsbach in the Oberbergisch district of Germany: young Walter, second child of Berta and Peter Solbach, has no money, but a vision.
-Only a few months earlier, the 24-year-old had passed his master craftsman's examination in blacksmithing.
-He is already familiar with the industrial world through his work at Rheinelektra in Mühlheim, the building fitter's shop in Müngersdorf, the German Federal Railways and the metal construction company Josef Hermann in Steeg.
+Spring 1958 in the small town of Morsbach in the Upper Mountains: Young Walter, second child of Berta and Peter Solbach, has no money but a vision.
+Just a few months earlier, the 24-year-old had passed his master's examination in blacksmithing.
+He is already familiar with the industrial world from Rheinelektra in Mühlheim, the Müngersdorf construction locksmith's shop, the German Federal Railway and the Josef Hermann metal construction company in Steeg.

-Walter wants to start a family with his wife Maria, née Hermann, and set up his own business.
-For 680 German Marks he buys his first equipment from his former employer: a two-piece forge and an anvil.
+Walter wants to start a family with his wife Maria, née Hermann, and build up his own business.
+For 680 marks he acquires his first own equipment from his former employer: a two-piece forge and an anvil.